 The Benefits of Local Sourcing: Intro (1/5)

-In 2020, views on the role of businesses within society have fundamentally changed, and the conversations around what makes a business successful are shifting.
+In recent years, views on the role of businesses within society have fundamentally changed, and the conversations around what makes a business successful are shifting.
 Now more than at any other time in our history, the public is demanding that businesses expand their focus beyond their bottom lines to become positive stewards for their local communities, the environment, and their employees.
 Over the course of the next few weeks, we will publish a series of blog posts exploring the importance of these issues and highlight ways in which we believe Sana Packaging is striving to be a positive example.

 The goal is to create a harmonious network within each local community in which businesses source, manufacture, and distribute their products within those same communities that they operate and live.
 This will help regenerate local communities economically, environmentally, and socially in a way that we believe is more sustainable for the future of our planet than the traditional economic model.

 From what we have seen, people are much more open to environmentally sustainable practices if they believe they are protecting the local communities in which they live.
 The more we emphasize how sustainability and a circular economic model positively impact local communities, the more tangible and “real” these issues become.
 It is much harder for someone to brush things aside when they hit close to home, and it is no longer an “out of sight, out of mind” concept for someone else to deal with.

-In 2020, we have incredible technological capabilities at our disposal as a society.
+Today, we have incredible technological capabilities at our disposal as a society.
 We are now able to do incredible things with this technology in manufacturing, such as using rapidly renewable and regenerative resources like hemp to make packaging materials.
 We would love to see these technological advances become further tied to the concept of localization and the circular economic model.

 In an increasingly globalized economy, supply chains currently account for the highest percentage of many businesses' greenhouse gas emissions.
 Localization not only keeps resources within the local community, but it also helps businesses to lower their overall carbon footprint.
 Because of the emphasis on keeping things local, this is no longer an abstract concept of trying to “make a difference” and many of these environmental benefits will have a major impact within the communities that we call home.

 Other tangible benefits of localization include the ability for a business to have greater control over their suppliers to implement sustainable practices throughout the supply chain, helping to facilitate a more circular economic model while stimulating the local economy, creating greater resilience to shocks in the system, enhancing communication within the supply chain, and lowering costs associated with transportation and logistics.
 We will explore some of these business advantages with individual posts in the future.

-We truly believe that transitioning to a business model with an emphasis on sustainability and localization is one of the most effective ways that we can move forward during the current pandemic and be prepared for whatever comes next.
+We truly believe that transitioning to a business model with an emphasis on sustainability and localization is one of the most effective ways that we can move forward and be prepared for whatever comes next.
 We also know that this is a process that won’t necessarily occur overnight.
 Circularity is the ultimate goal, but there are many obstacles that come in all different shapes and sizes that we will continue to have to overcome as a company and a community in order to implement it on a large scale.

-Written by: Galen Kuney, Sana Packaging Intern
+Written by: Galen Kuney